The Future of Defense Acquisition: Priorities Shift in Air Refueling

 March 31, 2025

-In a major shift that reveals a lot about the future of defense acquisition, the U.S. Air Force has deprioritized its Next-Generation Air Refueling System (NGAS) in favor of pushing forward with the Next-Generation Air Dominance (NGAD) fighter.
-The implications of this decision are far-reaching—not only for primes and program offices but for every supplier and strategist working in military aviation.
+In a major shift that reveals much about the future of defense acquisition, the U.S. Air Force has deprioritized its Next-Generation Air Refueling System (NGAS).
+Instead, it is pushing forward with the Next-Generation Air Dominance (NGAD) fighter.
+This decision has far-reaching implications for primes, program offices, and every supplier and strategist involved in military aviation.

-At first glance, this may seem like a blow to innovation in the air refueling mission set.
-After all, NGAS was envisioned as a survivable, stealthy tanker capable of operating in contested environments, protecting the future fighter fleet deep inside threat rings.
-But this decision is not a retreat from survivable air refueling—it’s a realignment in how the Air Force wants to achieve it.
+At first glance, this may seem like a setback for innovation in air refueling.
+NGAS was meant to be a survivable, stealthy tanker capable of operating in contested environments.
+It was designed to protect the future fighter fleet deep inside threat rings.
+However, this decision is not a retreat from survivable air refueling; it’s a realignment in how the Air Force aims to achieve it.

 A Systems Approach Over an Exquisite Platform

 According to Maj.
-Gen. Joseph Kunkel, Director of Force Design at the Pentagon, the Air Force is adopting a systems-based approach to survivable refueling.
-Rather than spend hundreds of millions per aircraft on stealth tankers, the service plans to leverage more conventional tankers like the KC-46 and KC-135, augmented by technologies and tactics that disrupt the adversary’s kill chain.
+Gen. Joseph Kunkel, Director of Force Design at the Pentagon, the Air Force is opting for a systems-based approach to survivable refueling.
+Instead of spending hundreds of millions per aircraft on stealth tankers, the service plans to leverage more conventional tankers.
+These include the KC-46 and KC-135, assisted by technologies and tactics to disrupt the adversary’s kill chain.

-This is a classic example of shifting from a platform-centric mindset to a capability-centric one.
+This marks a classic shift from a platform-centric mindset to a capability-centric one.

-What does this mean in practice?
-Survivability won’t come from cloaking the tanker in radar-absorbing materials—it will come from electronic warfare, decoys, long-range standoff, deception, and perhaps most importantly, distributed operational concepts that deny the enemy a clean targeting solution.
+Survivability will not come from merely cloaking tankers in radar-absorbing materials.
+Instead, it will rely on electronic warfare, decoys, long-range standoff capabilities, and deception.
+Most importantly, distributed operational concepts will be used to deny the enemy a clear targeting solution.

 What This Means for Industry

-For defense suppliers and business developers, this shift should sharpen your focus:
+For defense suppliers and business developers, this shift requires a sharpened focus on new opportunities:

-The opportunity hasn’t gone away—it’s changed form.
-While NGAS may be shelved, the requirement to enable contested refueling is alive and well.
-That means demand for survivability technologies, autonomous systems, and tactical enablers is only growing.
+The opportunity hasn’t gone away—it has changed form.
+While NGAS may be pushed aside, the requirement for contested refueling remains.
+This means there will be increased demand for survivability technologies, autonomous systems, and tactical enablers.

-Legacy platforms are getting a new lease on life.
-Expect further modernization efforts for the KC-46 and KC-135, including sensor upgrades, communication enhancements, and collaborative autonomy tools that integrate with future systems like CCAs (Collaborative Combat Aircraft).
+Legacy platforms are receiving new life.
+Expect modernization efforts for the KC-46 and KC-135.
+These may include sensor upgrades, communication enhancements, and collaborative autonomy tools that will integrate with future systems like Collaborative Combat Aircraft (CCAs).

-Value and adaptability are now king.
-NGAD’s survival despite concerns over its cost shows that even exquisite programs must make a strong case in cost-per-effect.
-Systems that are digitally engineered, modular, and survivable without massive logistics tails will win.
+Value and adaptability are now paramount.
+The continuous survival of NGAD, despite concerns over its cost, shows that even exquisite programs must demonstrate strong cost-per-effect.
+Systems that are digitally engineered, modular, and survivable without massive logistics tails will thrive.

 Force design thinking is replacing traditional acquisition.
-The Air Force didn’t just kill NGAS—they redefined the problem.
-In today’s environment, that’s a key lesson: those who shape the requirement space will win the future.
+The Air Force didn’t merely kill NGAS; they redefined the problem.
+In the current environment, this is a vital lesson: those who shape the requirement space will win the future.

-At Second in Command Consulting, we specialize in helping aerospace and defense companies rethink their go-to-market strategies and align with the mission-focused, system-of-systems reality of modern warfare.
-Whether you’re shaping a new product launch, supporting a proposal response, or trying to understand where your technology fits in this evolving puzzle—we bring decades of operational, technical, and sales expertise to help you lead with clarity.
+At Second in Command Consulting, we specialize in aiding aerospace and defense companies in rethinking their market strategies.
+We understand the mission-focused, system-of-systems reality of modern warfare.
+Whether you're launching a new product, supporting a proposal response, or trying to align your technology with the evolving puzzle, we offer decades of operational, technical, and sales expertise.

 The tanker isn’t dead.
 The mission has just changed.
-Are you ready?
+Are you prepared for this evolution?

-Need help adjusting your capture strategy or market positioning in the face of changing Air Force priorities?
+Need help adjusting your capture strategy or market positioning in light of shifting Air Force priorities?
 Let’s talk.

 Source: Steve Trimble, “U.S. Air Force Next-Gen Tanker Prospects Are Running On Fumes,” Aviation Week, March 4, 2025.